sjbennett123/gloryforthefist/content/policies/transform/_index.md

 **Components**: P7, C3, E4, S4, T1 (Unrestricted only)

-This formal magic will transform the target into a specific Greater Creature upon the permanent death of the target.
+This formal magic will transform the target into a specific Greater Creature upon the target's permanent death.
 It will also leave an affinity of “<Creature> 7” on the target.

-Effects exist which may, for a limited duration, invoke the full transformation prior to permanent death.
+Effects may, for a limited duration, invoke the full transformation prior to permanent death.
 See the description in the Casting Rules.

 #### Transform to High Creature